dcodesdev/rustfinity.com/challenges/channels/description.md

 - The consumer thread should receive the messages and add `"Processed: "` to the beginning of each message.
 - The function must return all processed messages in a `Vec<String>` in the order they were received.

+### Notes

+- For this challenge, you can ignore error handling (use `unwrap()` where needed).
+- Focus on the core concurrency concepts rather than handling edge cases.

 ## Hints

 <details>